minhduc2803/Algorithm-complexity/README.md

 # Algorithm-complexity
-Analyzing 5 algorithms, written in Vietnamese
+Analyzing 5 algorithms, written in Vietnamese.
 An attempt in Algorithm complexity for school work